richardgill/unicode-hex-input-fix/README.md

 # Notes

-I took this and made two edits in ukelele to make £ and € work.
+I took this and made two edits in ukelele to make gbp work.

-£ is on option + 3 (usually it's shift but this didn't work with moglove) € is on option + 2
+£ is on option + 3 (usually it's shift but this didn't work with moglove)

+Install: `cp unicode-hex-input-fixed-british.keylayout ~/Library/Keyboard\ Layouts/`

 # Unicode Hex Input fixed